-This d'siah was turned to gold by Helios, and when activated the blade becomes made of sunlight.
 See Hammer and Klaive pg 119-120 for more information.
-Storytellers please note that the Sword of the Sun ought to be considered R&U as a unique, published White Wolf item.
+Storytellers please note that the Sword of the Sun is R&U as a unique, published White Wolf item (only one exists).

 Talens

 Talens are listed by amount of Gnosis.